Ashin2052/Distributed-key-value-store-go/Readme.md

 #### ```put <key> <value>```: Stores the given key-value pair in the distributed key-value store.
 #### ```get <key>```: Retrieves the value associated with the given key from the distributed key-value store.
 #### ```delete <key>```: Deletes the key-value pair associated with the given key from the distributed key-value store.
-To start the CLI, run the following command:
+#### ```replicate ```: Replicate function replicates data across nodes by iterating over the existing nodes (excluding the last one) and copying the key-value pairs.To start the CLI, run the following command:

 ```go run main.go```
 After starting the CLI, you can enter commands: